jangelsb/jangelsb.github.io/mds.md

 ## How It Works

-But first, let's define:
+**TL;DR**

+Use your MacBooks as you normally would, when you "dock", press the spacebar a few times: BOOM 😎

+**Definitions**
 - **Devices:** Any Magic Keyboard, Magic Trackpad, or Magic Mouse enabled in MDS.
 - **Docking:** When your MacBook is connected to power, an external monitor, or wakes up while one of these conditions is active.

 **The 'Docking' Process:**

 When you "dock" your MacBook (e.g., MacBook A), and MDS sees that you have devices that are not currently connected, MDS will beging searching for:
-   - Nearby Macs running MDS with paired devices.
+   - Nearby Macs with connected devices
-   - Known devices in discovery mode.
+   - Or known devices in discovery mode

-If a nearby Mac (e.g., MacBook B) is found with paired devices,
+If a nearby Mac (e.g., MacBook B) is found with connected devices,
-- MDS will send an unpair command to MacBook B. This will cause those devices to be unpaired and enter discovery mode.
+- MDS will send an unpair command to MacBook B. This will cause those devices to enter discovery mode.
 - Then MacBook A will attempt to pair to the list of devices that were unpaired from MacBook B

 If devices are found in discovery mode,